-Tea Tree Oil: When it comes to natural antibacterial remedies, few things are as powerful as tea tree oil.
-It can quickly help to eliminate any infections, particularly those that are located on the skin, which is the form that many MRSA infections take.
-You do not need to use much tea tree oil, as it is highly concentrated, and it should not be directly consumed.
+When it comes to natural antibacterial remedies, tea tree oil can quickly help to eliminate any infections, particularly those like MRSA that are located on the skin.
+You do not need to use much tea tree oil, as it is highly concentrated, and it should always be diluted in a carrier oil before use.
 Therapeutic-grade tea tree oil should be used for this purpose, as it has proven to perform better than many traditional antibiotics on this resistant infection.

-Garlic: This useful natural remedy is widely available, inexpensive, and one of the most effective topical remedies for infections within the body, including those that affect the skin.
-To use garlic for the treatment of MRSA, you can mash up fresh cloves after soaking them in water overnight.
-Apply the garlic mash to the affected area on the skin where you have observed the symptoms of MRSA (raised, inflamed, white or pink irritation, often accompanied with pain).
+This useful natural remedy is widely available, inexpensive, and one of the most effective topical remedies for infections within the body, including those that affect the skin.
+To use garlic for the treatment of MRSA, you can mash fresh cloves after soaking them in water overnight.
+Apply the garlic mash to the affected area where you have observed the symptoms of MRSA (raised, inflamed, white or pink irritation, often accompanied by pain).

-Manuka Honey: A very powerful antibacterial product that is widely available for natural healing uses is manuka honey.
-This is slightly different than the honey used in most cooking applications.
-This is an even more powerful antibacterial substance that can be applied directly to the MRSA infection.
-When a MRSA strain is resistant to a certain type of antibiotics, this remedy is very popular and effective.
+Manuka honey is a powerful antibacterial substance that can be applied directly to the MRSA infection.
+When an MRSA strain is resistant to a certain type of antibiotics, this remedy is very popular and effective.

-Olive Leaf Extract: There are a number of applications of olive leaf extract in the natural healing world, but for the treatment of MRSA and other resistant bacterial strains, there is a particular substance found in olive leaf, oleuropein, than is very good for detoxifying the body and strengthening the immune system against such pathogens.
-You can apply olive leaf extract topically to the infection site, or you can use it in various oral remedies and cooking applications to boost oleuropein content in the body.
+Oleuropein, found in olive leaf, is very beneficial in the treatment of MRSA and other resistant bacterial strains, as it is very good for detoxifying the body and strengthening the immune system against such pathogens.
+You can apply olive leaf extract topically to the infection site, or you can use it in various oral remedies and for cooking.

-Oregano Oil: This unassuming herbal oil has a number of impressive antibacterial properties that makes it a great remedy for MRSA infections.
-It also has antiviral, anti-fungal, antiseptic, anti-inflammatory and analgesic effects, which means it can help to relieve a number of symptoms of MRSA, while also eliminating the underlying infections.
-More specifically, oregano oil has been shown to battle a number of difficult bacterial types, including flesh-eating bacteria, E. Coli and Salmonella.
+Oregano oil has antiviral, anti-fungal, antiseptic, anti-inflammatory and analgesic effects, which means it can help to relieve some symptoms of MRSA, while also eliminating the underlying infections.
+This unassuming oil has been shown to battle some difficult bacterial types, including flesh-eating bacteria, E. coli, and Salmonella.

-Aloe Vera: For generations, aloe vera has been used as an antibiotic remedy, particularly those on the skin that are commonly antibiotic-resistant.
-Aloe vera can be applied topically and left on, allowing it to soak into the skin and do its work.
-It can also speed healing of the infection and reduce redness, while also relieving associated pain.
+For generations, aloe vera has been used as an antibiotic remedy, particularly those on the skin that are commonly antibiotic-resistant.
+Aloe vera can be applied topically and left on, allowing it to soak into the skin to do its work.
+It can also speed healing of the infection and reduce redness, while also relieving the associated pain.

-Eucalyptus: Like many other antibacterial essential oils, eucalyptus oil has powerful antibacterial properties that make it an excellent remedy for skin-based infections.
-Obviously, eucalyptus in other forms (leaves) can be consumed in order to promote a healthy immune system from within.
+Like many other antibacterial essential oils, eucalyptus oil has powerful antibacterial properties that make it an excellent remedy for skin infections like MRSA.
+Eucalyptus in other forms (leaves made into tea) can be consumed to promote a healthy immune system from within.

-Pascalite: This type of bentonite clay has long been known as a traditional remedy for skin infections.
-The unique combination of minerals and other beneficial organic compounds help to draw out infections and eliminate the signs of these afflictions very quickly.
-Simply prepare a clay pack of pascalite and apply it to the area that has been infected by MRSA.
+This type of bentonite clay has long been known as a traditional remedy for skin infections like MRSA.
+The unique combination of minerals and other beneficial organic compounds helps to draw out infections and eliminate the signs of these afflictions very quickly.
+Simply prepare a clay pack of Pascalite and apply it to the affected area.